 To donate eggs or sperm, you must undergo mandatory testing.
 This will include a sperm analysis for males, as well as blood tests for both males and females.
 You should also take into consideration the process for collecting eggs and sperm, which is obviously more involved for females than males.

-The information on this page is certainly not exhaustive, and we recommend that you refer to the information provided by the Victorian Assisted Reproductive Treatment Authority (VARTA) to gain a more complete understanding of the issues pertaining to the donation of eggs, sperm and embryos.
+The information on this page is certainly not exhaustive, and we recommend that you refer to the information provided by The Health Regulator to gain a more complete understanding of the issues pertaining to the donation of eggs, sperm and embryos.
 If it is something you are considering, please do not hesitate to contact us for more information and to learn how we can assist you in this process.

 Call (03) 8080 8933 or email [email protected] to book an appointment.
 Alternatively, complete the below call-back form, and we’ll be in touch soon!